rkreddy99/oceo-portal/README.md

 ## Instructions to Run
 1) Clone the repo.
 2) Run npm i to install all the dependencies.
+3) Install mongodb and create a database as authen.
-3) To run the server use command yarn dev.
+4) To run the server use command yarn dev.
 A server will launch on localhost:3000/
-4) Run command mongod to start the database.
+5) Run command mongod to start the database.
-5) Use monodb compass to monitor the database.
+6) Use mongodb compass to monitor the database.
 For estatblishing monogodb connection use URL mentioned in project .env file(currently mongodb://localhost:27017/authen?retryWrites=true&w=majorit).

 ## Features List